betodealmeida/betodealmeida/README.md

 - 👯 I’m looking to collaborate on [IndieWeb](https://indieweb.org/) projects.
 - 🤔 I’m open for mentoring/sponsoring BIPOC and minorities in general.
 - 💬 Ask me about my music!
 I have a one-person band called [The Fishermen & the Priestess](https://thefishermenandthepriestess.com/), and I make music using open source software.
 - 📫 How to reach me: email is better.
-You can find me at $firstname@$lastname.net.
+You can find it on my profile.
 - 😄 Pronouns: they/them/theirs
 - ⚡ Fun fact: my signature is an ambigram, identical after a 180 degrees rotation.
 It's also readable!